o3de/o3de.org/content/docs/userguide/configurator/how-it-works.md

   `lumberyard_version\dev\NewProjectName`
 + The `EmptyTemplate` is replaced in both new directories with the name of your new project, including file names and file contents\.

-For more information about templates, see [Project Templates](/docs/userguide/configurator/projects.md#project-configurator-templates)\.
+For more information about templates, see [Project Templates](/docs/userguide/configurator/projects#project-configurator-templates)\.

-## Enable or Disable Gems<a name="configurator-debugging-enable-disable-gems"></a>
+## Enable or Disable Gems {#configurator-debugging-enable-disable-gems}

 When you enable or disable a gem in a project, the Project Configurator updates the list of enabled gems that is maintained in `lumberyard_version\dev\Game_Project\gems.json`\.